Four people taken to hospital with burns from Baton Rouge chemical plant

 The Baton Rouge Fire Department said the four people were exposed to ammonia when a compromised cylinder broke around 8:15 p.m. at the plant.

-Of the four hurt, two were in critical condition and two were serious but stable.
+Of the four hurt, two were in critical condition and two were serious but stable at Baton Rouge General.
 The Baton Rouge Fire Department said the incident is isolated to the plant, there is no danger to the public and the ammonia was not released from the facility.

 Workers inside were evacuated and let back into the facility around 9:30 p.m.